djynnius/Sokoro/README.md

-sphorm
+Sokoro
 ======

-Simple PHp Object Relational Mapper - also doubles as an educational too to introduce newbies to Object Relational Mapping in PHP
+PHP Object Relational Mapper - also doubles as an educational too to introduce newbies to Object Relational Mapping in PHP

+Just include in your file and use!
+And dont forget to set your config parameters in cxn.cnf